joshuacords/opr/OPR-Riverside-Version.md

 Weapons with Blast ignore cover.
 Multiply each hit by X or by the number of models in the target unit, whichever is less.
 Multiplied hits have the same AP and Special Effects as the original, including those triggered by **Critical Hits**.

 ### Shooty and Shock
-If a player rolls a six while making a ranged attack on a unit that has Shooty and Shock the multiples are not chained and would be better worded as "generates an additional attack" or "generates 2 additional attacks".
+If a commander rolls a six while making a ranged attack on a unit that has Shooty and Shock the multiples are not chained and would be better worded as "generates an additional attack" or "generates 2 additional attacks".

 *Example: An Orc Leader with the trait Gun Freak (granting it Shooty: When shooting, hits from unmodified rolls of 6 are multiplied by 2 (only the original hit counts as a 6)) is equipped with a Shock Gun (Shock: Unmodified rolls of 6 are multiplied by 3 (only the original hit counts as a 6)).
 While making a ranged attack the model rolls a 6.
 The attack generates one hit for the initial roll, one additional hit with Shooty, and two additional hits for Shock, bringing the total hits to four.*